osbuild/image-builder/README.md

 $ go install github.com/osbuild/image-builder-cli/cmd/image-builder@main
 ```

-we plan to provide rpm packages as well.
+We plan to provide rpm packages in fedora as well.

 ## Prerequisites